shuttle-hq/shuttle/README.md

 }
 ```

-Now, if we run `cargo shuttle deploy`, we'll have an up and running project with a database inside & ready to use.
+Now, if we run `shuttle deploy`, we'll have an up and running project with a database inside & ready to use.
 <br>
 <br>